opetitprestataire/label-studio/docs/source/guide/storage.md

-#### Treat every bucket object as a source file
+#### Import method

-Label Studio Source Storages feature an option called "Treat every bucket object as a source file."
-This option enables two different methods of loading tasks into Label Studio.
+Label Studio Source Storages feature an "Import method" dropdown.
+This setting enables two different methods of loading tasks into Label Studio.

-###### Off
+###### JSON

-When disabled, tasks in JSON or JSONL/NDJSON format can be loaded directly from storage buckets into Label Studio.
+When set to "JSON", tasks in JSON or JSONL/NDJSON format can be loaded directly from storage buckets into Label Studio.
 This approach is particularly helpful when dealing with complex tasks that involve multiple media sources.

 <img src="/images/source-storages-treat-off.png" class="make-intense-zoom">